-For example, if you look at the business model of KFC, we will see that they sell delicious chicken burgers, chicken roasts, many varieties of mouth-licking chicken and veg recipes and their business model is very easy to follow.
+For example, if you look at the business model of KFC, we will see that they sell delicious chicken burgers, chicken roasts, many varieties of mouth-licking chicken and veg recipes, and their business model is straightforward to follow.
 As an investor, you know that this is how KFC makes money.

 As seen in the below Facebook business overview, it provides us information on how the revenue is generated.
 Facebook generates all of its revenue from selling advertisement placements to marketers.